-If you’re more interested in buying day old poults it’s best to either talk to a breeder and arrange things ahead of time, or if you want meat birds, get day old poults (of the broad-breasted white only) from a commercial company like Croziers who sell to the public.
+If you’re more interested in buying day old poults it’s best to either talk to a breeder and arrange things ahead of time, or if you want meat birds, get day old poults (of the broad-breasted white only) from a commercial company.

 Turkey poults should be penned up with their mother (or under a heat lamp if being hand-raised) for their own protection says Debbie.

 “They’re really good mums but they’re quite thick!
 You need a good, warm house otherwise they take their babies out into long grass and they get wet and die.
 A house and a run is good, our houses were maybe 2m x 4m, and then a run off the front (6m), with deer fencing.”

 A good run will also offer protection from predators like hawks, dogs, cats, rats and hedgehogs.
 Andrea keeps her poults in a run with their mother (or adopted mother) until they are feathered up, usually at around the 6-8 week mark.

 Once released to roam the farm, they are fed on grains, cooked barley (in winter), vege scraps and get to graze free-range on the Gauland’s 10 acre block.

 “We like them to be free to forage, they get fed twice a day on mixed grains, but then they’re free to eat grass and insects.
 They’re excellent grazers, they move like a mob of sheep, but they hunt down bugs too, they’re actually rather loud when they find some.
 They scratch, but not like chickens do, not as aggressively.”